 Configuring Azure AD CBA with Conditional Access Policies

-Conditional Access Policies, the If-Then statements available in Microsoft Azure AD (Entra ID), enable a much more granular level of access control over the resources managed with Azure AD / Entra ID.
-It can be used to assess a user’s authorization in real-time against specific conditions to grant them access appropriately.
+Conditional Access policies, the if-then statements available in Microsoft Azure AD (Entra ID), enable a much more granular level of access control over the resources managed with Azure AD/Entra ID.
+They can be used to assess a user’s authorization in real time against specific conditions to grant them access appropriately.

-When Conditional Access Policies are combined with Certificate-Based Authentication, it provides the ability for organizations to factor Device Trust into their Azure AD / Entra ID security.
-Given that policies available in Azure Conditional Access can be a lot to learn initially, let us explore this setup with an example configuration with our SecureW2 Certificates.
+When Conditional Access policies are combined with certificate-based authentication, they allow organizations to factor device trust into their Azure AD/Entra ID security.
+Given that policies available in Azure Conditional Access have an initial learning curve, let’s explore this setup with an example configuration with our SecureW2 certificates.

-⦁ Creating CBA Policy in under Authentication settings in Azure
+4. Creating CBA Policy under Authentication settings in Azure

-⦁ Issuing Client Certificates to Users & Devices
+5. Issuing Client Certificates to Users and Devices

 To set up Azure AD CBA with Conditional Access control, you’re going to need a Certificate Authority (CA) to link to your Azure.
-Our management portal automatically generates Root and Intermediate CAs that you can use, otherwise you are free to create your own in our portal.
+Our management portal automatically generates Root and Intermediate CAs that you can use.
+Alternatively, you are free to create your own in our portal.

 Exporting an Existing Certificate Authority